As she twirls around in a double-breasted black dress Natalie Portman is keen to show her girly side.

 "Some people have made me out as a perfectionist, but I'm actually very comfortable with failing.
 I always try and do a good job but if it doesn't work out, I'll just go on to the next thing."

-Interestingly Jackie came about after her Black Swan director Darren Aronofsky handed Chilean director Pablo Larrain the screenplay by Noah Oppenheim.
+director Darren Aronofsky handed Chilean director Pablo Larrain the screenplay by Noah Oppenheim.
 Larrain, the son of a prominent right wing Chilean senator, knows a thing or two about politics.
 He would only agree to direct if Portman was in the role.
 A fan of Larrain's movies, Portman instantly agreed.
 He reshaped the screenplay with Oppenheim so the actress is in almost every scene and often filmed in close-up.

 "It was wonderful that Noah focused the movie on a narrow period of time," says Portman.
 "He believes you can sometimes get more of a sense of a character, of what their life is, when they're in a kind of a crucible rather than telling a cradle-to-grave story."